bluisblu/XmlMessageDoc/README.md

 # XmlMessageDoc

 An incomplete list of packet messages used to communicate with the online servers in U.B.
-Funkeys
+Funkeys.
+Submit an issue or message me on the community discord if any of this information is incorrect in practice.

 ## 0 - Core